jeamon/web-based-jobs-worker-service/README.md

 	```
 	./worker [ start | stop | restart | status | help | version]
 	```

+## Web-Access

+*Once the worker service has started - the embedded web server can handle below requests*

 * To view this documentation online - for web access or apis calls: